APTrust/dart/README_Dart3.md

 # DART 3

-DART 3 is currently in ALPHA mode.
+DART 3 is currently in BETA mode.
 We encourage you to use it for testing and to report bugs and feature requests at https://github.com/APTrust/dart/issues.

-DO NOT USE THE ALPHA VERSION FOR ESSENTIAL PRODUCTION WORKFLOWS!
+Be cautious when using the beta version for essential workflows!
 Wait for a stable release build if you want to use this in production.

 ## Getting Started